 The answer is both.
 Similar to our clinical work where both social worker and client bear responsibility, in supervision it is both the supervisor and supervisee who are responsible for carrying out their individual roles in the supervisory relationship.

 What types of activities are included in supervision?

 Three primary types of activities are included in supervision according to the NASW and ASWB’s document: administrative, educational, and supportive.

 - Administrative activities help the supervisee understand agency policies, the demands of the job, and how to successfully function within their specific role.

 - Educational activities refer to helping the supervisee increase their self-awareness, refine knowledge and skills, and develop professionally as it pertains to their specific role.
 These activities help the supervisee learn appropriate techniques around assessment, intervention, and treatment.
 It also assists them in dealing with ethical issues that arise.

 Hopefully, this blog gave you a little taste of some of the great information included in the Best Practice Standards in Social Work Supervision document.
 We always like to wrap things up with an applicable practice question.
-Here’s a sample question on how supervision could show up on the ASWB exam:
+Here’s a sample social work practice exam question on how supervision could show up on the ASWB exam: